 Adam Jacob shrunk his System Initiative team from 18 people to 5 and shipped Swamp 900 times in four weeks.
-That number is the headline.
-Jacob, who built Chef and has spent decades thinking about infrastructure automation, is now arguing that AI agents do not just speed up existing workflows.
-They replace the shape of the workflow entirely.
+That is the premise of this conversation, and it is not a vanity metric.
+It is a structural argument: AI agents do not just accelerate development, they collapse the organizational assumptions underneath it.

 [READ ORIGINAL →]